godofgeeks23/boilerplate-express-mongo-jest/README.md

 npm install
 ```

-3. Run `npm run dev` to start the server
+3. Run `npm run dev` to start the server in development mode
 4. Run `npm test` to run the tests